sodazone/ocelloids-sdk/packages/pallets/README.md

 This folder contains modules for specific use cases related to pallets.

-Please navigate to the README.md file of each pallet module for detailed documentation and example usages.
+Please navigate to the README.md file of each pallet module for documentation and example usages.